Stocks hold gains on easing Fed taper worries as Powell speech awaited - Up News Info

 The Hang Seng TECH Index rose soon after the bell gaining over 3%, building on this week’s strong gains as investors piled into oversold stocks, but later gave up those gains to trade flat.

-“It’s been a fairly obvious trade to go back to neutral particularly on stocks that have been oversold,” said Rob Munford, a Hong Kong based investment manager at GAM Investments.
+“It’s been a fairly obvious trade to go back to neutral particularly on stocks that have been oversold,” said Rob Mumford, a Hong Kong based investment manager at GAM Investments.

 “How it progresses from here, I don’t think is as much about China and Asia but what the U.S. does.
 If it’s a benign scenario out of Jackson Hole I think you’ll definitely see China mean revert,” he said.